Food Guides published by The List

 Edinburgh & Glasgow Eating and Drinking Guide

-Our flagship annual printed guide, The List Eating & Drinking Guide, is a full-colour, A4, 192-page publication with informed reviews of over 900 restaurants, bistros, cafés and bars, principally in Edinburgh and Glasgow.
-The guide also includes coverage of the best places to eat across Scotland.
-Widely admired as the most reliable and informed local guide to eating out available, the 20th edition of the Eating & Drinking Guide will be published in April 2013 with a print run of 30,000 copies and an estimated readership of at least 200,000.
-It is on sale all year in principal bookshops, newsagents and other venues.
+Our flagship annual printed guide, The List Eating & Drinking Guide is a full-colour, A4, 176-page publication with informed reviews of over 900 restaurants, bistros, cafés and bars in Edinburgh and Glasgow.
+The guide also includes popular Hitlists and Tiplists featuring our top picks of the best eating and drinking spots around the cities.
+Widely admired as the most reliable and comprehensive local guide to eating out available, the 26th edition of the Eating & Drinking Guide is published in April 2019 and on sale all year in principal bookshops, newsagents and other venues.

 The Aberdeenshire Larder